Hofer-Julian/julianhofer.eu/content/blog/03-git-forges.md

 Often you want to check out a pull request on your own machine so you verify that it works as expected.
 This is surprisingly difficult with Git alone.

-First you navigate to the repository where the pull request originates from in your web browser.
+First, you navigate to the repository where the pull request originates from in your web browser.
 This might be the same repository, or it could be a fork.

 If it's the same repository, checking out their branch is not too difficult.
-You run `git switch <BRANCH>` and it's done.
+You run `git switch <BRANCH>`, and it's done.

 However, if it's a fork, the simplest way is to add a remote for the user that opened the pull request, fetch their repo and finally check out their branch.